mozilla/zippy/docs/developer.rst

 This API demonstrates a very simple get and post API for creating a seller.
-Typically a payment provider will require more information about a seller that is shown here, since the payment provider will likely want to  information pertinent to developer payouts.
+Typically a payment provider will require more information about a seller that is shown here, since the payment provider will likely want more information pertinent to developer payouts.

 .. http:get:: /sellers